Bathymetry: Hyper-spectral sensors

-The data-sets produced by Hyper-Spectral (HS) Sensors tend to range between 100 and 200 spectral bands of approximately 5–10 nm bandwidths.
-Hyper-Spectral Sensing, or imaging spectroscopy, is a combination of continuous remote imaging and spectroscopy producing a single set of data.
-Two examples of this kind of sensing are AVIRIS (Airborne visible/infrared imaging spectrometer) and HYPERION.
+The data-sets produced by hyper-spectral (HS) sensors tend to range between 100 and 200 spectral bands of approximately 5–10 nm bandwidths.
+Hyper-spectral sensing, or imaging spectroscopy, is a combination of continuous remote imaging and spectroscopy producing a single set of data.
+Two examples of this kind of sensing are AVIRIS (airborne visible/infrared imaging spectrometer) and HYPERION.

 The application of HS sensors in regards to the imaging of the seafloor is the detection and monitoring of chlorophyll, phytoplankton, salinity, water quality, dissolved organic materials, and suspended sediments.
 However, this does not provide a great visual interpretation of coastal environments.

 Multi-spectral sensors

-The other method of satellite imaging, multi-spectral (MS) imaging, tends to divide the EM spectrum into a small number of bands, unlike its partner Hyper-Spectral Sensors which can capture a much larger number of spectral bands.
+The other method of satellite imaging, multi-spectral (MS) imaging, tends to divide the EM spectrum into a small number of bands, unlike its partner hyper-spectral sensors which can capture a much larger number of spectral bands.

 MS sensing is used more in the mapping of the seabed due to its fewer spectral bands with relatively larger bandwidths.
 The larger bandwidths allow for a larger spectral coverage, which is crucial in the visual detection of marine features and general spectral resolution of the images acquired.

 Airborne laser bathymetry

 High-density airborne laser bathymetry (ALB) is a modern, highly technical, approach to the mapping the seafloor.
 First developed in the 1960s and 1970s, ALB is a "light detection and ranging (LiDAR) technique that uses visible, ultraviolet, and near infrared light to optically remote sense a contour target through both an active and passive system."
-What this means is that airborne laser bathymetry also uses light outwith the visible spectrum to detect the curves in underwater landscape.
+This means that airborne laser bathymetry also uses light outside the visible spectrum to detect curves in the underwater landscape.

 LiDAR (Light Detection and Ranging) is, according to the National Oceanic and Atmospheric Administration, "a remote sensing method that uses light in the form of a pulsed laser to measure distances".
 These light pulses, along with other data, generate a three-dimensional representation of whatever the light pulses reflect off, giving an accurate representation of the surface characteristics.
 A LiDAR system usually consists of a laser, scanner, and GPS receiver.
 Airplanes and helicopters are the most commonly used platforms for acquiring LIDAR data over broad areas.
 One application of LiDAR is bathymetric LiDAR, which uses water-penetrating green light to also measure seafloor and riverbed elevations.

 ALB generally operates in the form of a pulse of non-visible light being emitted from a low-flying aircraft and a receiver recording two reflections from the water.
 The first of which originates from the surface of the water, and the second from the seabed.
 This method has been used in a number of studies to map segments of the seafloor of various coastal areas.